Higher-order congruence relations on affine moment graphs: The subgeneric case: MOMENT GRAPHS

 \section{MOMENT GRAPHS}

-In the first part of this section we introduce the notion of a moment graph over a lattice and then we consider closely particular moment graphs that are important for the representation theory of affine Kac-Moody algebras.
-In the second part we define sheaves on moment graphs and sections of sheaves on moment graphs.
+In this section we introduce the notion of a moment graph over a lattice and then we consider particular moment graphs that are important for the representation theory of affine Kac-Moody algebras.
+We conclude this section with the definition of the structure algebra of a moment graph.

 \begin{defn} (cf.~\cite{Fie16}) Let $Y \cong \mathbb{Z}^{r}$ be a lattice of finite rank.
 A \emph{moment graph} over the lattice $Y$ is the datum $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \leq, l)$ where: \begin{enumerate} \item[\textnormal{(i)}] $(\mathcal{V}, \mathcal{E})$ is a directed graph without loops or multiple edges, \item[\textnormal{(ii)}] $\leq$ is a partial order on $\mathcal{V}$ such that if $x, y \in \mathcal{V}$ and $E : x \rightarrow y$, then $x \leq y$, \item[\textnormal{(iii)}] $l \co \mathcal{E} \to Y \setminus \{0\}$ is a map called the labeling. \end{enumerate} \end{defn}